Maleckidd/Maleckidd.github.io/_posts/2022-11-09-bugBonty-first-try.markdown

 When registering, confirmation of the email address is required, while changing the email from Profile Edit (x/panel/edit), the customer does not need to confirm the new address.

 **`PRICE`** <br>
-None of the reported bugs was registered as prize-worthy.
-Person person responding to my report thanked me and add a 1-year subscription with an invitation for further tests.
+None of the reported bugs were considered worthy of a prize.
+However, the person responding to my report thanked me and offered a 1-year subscription with an invitation for further testing.

-I haven't back to tests of this app, the subscription is still active, so maybe I will have the opportunity to write new posts about the next reports.
+Although I haven't returned to testing this application, my subscription is still active.
+Therefore, I may have the opportunity to write new posts about future reports.